 Read the instruction manual for your air con system.
 They often have settings that can be adjusted to reduce humidity, not just heat or cool air.

 Giving things the space to breathe is a good strategy.
-So, choose the same sort of clothes hanger to maximise the use of space as well as let clothes hang properly.
+So, choose the same sort of clothes hanger to maximise the use of space as well as let clothes hang properly, to reduce wardrobe condensation.
 You should be able to move a hand between each piece of clothing hanging in your wardrobe, otherwise air can’t circulate.

 Your grandparents may have kept their clothes in chests and wardrobes of cedar.
 Cedarwood contains thujaplicin, a natural antibacterial and antifungal agent, and some types of cedar also have insect-repellent qualities.
 Today you can still benefit from these protective properties by trying products like these in your wardrobes.